Virginia prosecutor won’t charge officer in deadly shooting

 RICHMOND, Va.
-(AP) — A Virginia prosecutor has decided not to seek criminal charges against a Richmond police officer who fatally shot a naked man on an interstate highway.
+(AP) — Virginia prosecutors will not seek criminal charges against a Richmond police officer who fatally shot a naked, unarmed man on an interstate highway.

-Commonwealth’s Attorney Michael Herring called the death of Marcus-David Peters “an act of justifiable homicide” in a report released Friday.
-The report said the use of deadly force was “reasonable and necessary given the unique circumstances of the encounter.”
+In a report released Friday, Commonwealth’s Attorney Michael Herring called the death of Marcus-David Peters “an act of justifiable homicide” and said the use of deadly force was “reasonable and necessary” given the unusual circumstances of his encounter with police May 14.

-The 24-year-old Peters was shot and killed in May after he struck several parked cars with his vehicle, then emerged from his car naked and ran onto Interstate 95.
+Peters, 24, a high school biology teacher, was shot and killed after he struck several parked cars with his vehicle, then emerged from his car naked and ran onto Interstate 95.
 Peters was unarmed, but charged at the officer, who first fired a stun gun and then his service weapon.

-Peters’ family has said he was having a mental health crisis and should not have been shot.
+Peters’ family has said he was clearly having a mental health crisis and police should have handled the encounter without lethal force.

 Most Read Nation & World Stories